YEDC Grants for Businesses and Non-Profits

 This program is designed for businesses interested in locating in Yoakum and for existing Yoakum businesses.
 Generally these grants require a significant increase in employment and capital investment and are subject to a written preformance agreement.
 Expansion grants have higher values that are negotiated according to the needs of the client company.
 Contact the Director of Economic Development to discuss the application process.

 This program is for special circumstances which do not fit into the above categories.
 Contact the Director of Economic Development to discuss the application process.

 The Yoakum EDC can provide technical assistance for the following:

 - Texas Department of Agriculture matching grants and low interest loans,

 - Texas Capital Fund Infrastructure & Real Estate Development Program

 - City of Yoakum Tax Abatement Program as authorized by the Property Redevelopment and Tax Abatement Act of 1989.

 - Performance based sales tax reimbursement via 380 agreement.

 Circle Y Saddles consolidated North American operations in Yoakum in January 2017.
-A 30,000 square foot warehouse, shown under construction, was added to the facility.
+A 30,000 square foot warehouse, shown under construction, was added to the facility and 15 new jobs were created.
 Circle Y utilized a YEDC Expansion Grant.